 Specialization Requirements – General Information

-The Business Law and Policy Specialization consists of five tracks designed to provide additional guidance to students in course selection, as well as highlight the program's curricular strengths.
-Students in each track begin with the same set of foundational courses, and then select from recommended specialized courses, and courses that provide further depth in a variety of areas.
+The Business Law and Policy Specializations are designed to provide additional guidance to UCLA School of Law students in course selection, as well as highlight the program's curricular strengths.
+Students begin with foundational courses, and then select from recommended specialized courses, and courses that provide further depth in a variety of areas.
 In culmination, the program offers students the opportunity to take an intensive transactional skills course.
-Thus, all the tracks in the specialization consist of eight or nine upper division courses.
-Follow the links below for specific course requirements for each track.
+Each Specialization consists of nine upper-division courses.

-The Business Law and Policy Specialization guides students in sequencing their curriculum from foundational courses to substantive business law courses to the most advanced seminars, practicums and clinics that integrate substantive law issues with exercises that develop and improve lawyering skills for the business lawyer.
+The Business Law and Policy Specializations guide students in sequencing their curriculum from foundational courses to substantive business law courses to the most advanced seminars, practicums and clinics that integrate substantive law issues with exercises that develop and improve lawyering skills for the business lawyer.